 Whenever a conflict arises, keep in mind the importance of finding a solution that will deposit as many love units as possible, while avoiding withdrawals.
 And be sure that the way you find that solution also deposits love units and avoids withdrawals.

-TO LEARN ABOUT THESE CONCEPTS IN MORE DETAIL, please go to our BOOKSTORE and consider downloading an eBook.
+And to learn about THESE CONCEPTS IN MORE DETAIL, please go to our BOOKSTORE and consider downloading an eBook.